devkodama/PACS-Assistant/README.md

 ## Comments

 PACS Assistant is optimized for a handsfree setup, *i.e.* a handsfree microphone, right hand on the mouse, and left hand on the keyboard.

-By mapping EI keyboard shortcuts to the left half of the keyboard and taking advantage of PACS Assistant's shortcuts, then pretty much everything can be done with minimal hand movements and without needing to look down at the keyboard or away from the screen.
+If frequently used EI keyboard shortcuts are mapped to the left half of the keyboard, then reading can be done with minimal hand movements and without needing to look away from the screen.

-PACS Assistant can be used with an accessory keypad such as a Tartarus gaming keypad by reassigning functions to different keys.
-I've found that the regular keyboard is sufficient, or preferable because there is no need to plug in an accessory keypad when switching workstations.
+PACS Assistant can be used with an accessory keypad such as a Tartarus gaming keypad by reassigning its functions to different keys.
+I've found that I prefer using the regular keyboard because it is available on any workstation without the need to plug in an accessory keypad.

 PACS Assistant is still under development with more features to come.
-You may encounter bugs or conflicts with other applications; in most cases, temporariliy disabling PACS Assistant (with F2) will bypass the problem.
+You may (will) encounter bugs or conflicts with other applications; in most cases, temporariliy disabling PACS Assistant can bypass the problem.

-If you use PACS Assistant, let me know of any issues you encounter as well as any features you'd like to see.
+Feedback is welcome, let me know of issues you encounter or new features you'd like to see.